 Equinor ASA: Information relating to the proposed cash dividend for fourth quarter 2022

-/EIN News/ -- Key information relating to the proposed ordinary cash dividend and extraordinary cash dividend to be paid by Equinor (OSE: EQNR, NYSE: EQNR) for fourth quarter 2022.
+Key information relating to the proposed ordinary cash dividend and extraordinary cash dividend to be paid by Equinor (EQNREQNR for fourth quarter 2022.

 Ordinary cash dividend amount: 0.30